surbhidhiman/surbhidhiman.github.io/_pages/projects.md

 ### Open-Source Scientific Computing Contribution
 ###### *Community Contribution*
-I contributed to an open-source numerical simulation codebase in the Julia ecosystem, focusing on model implementation and testing.
+I contributed to an open-source numerical simulation codebase called Oceananigans in the Julia ecosystem.
+In this, I added to an example documentation for an inplementation of the lock-exchange problem.

 **Methods**: scientific software, numerical simulation, Julia